Delta Conveyance Project

 What I will do on the board

-1. Do the homework before the next funding vote.
+- Do the homework before every funding vote.
 Read the Final EIR, the project cost updates, and the opposition technical filings.
-Ask Zone 7 staff for a written explanation of how the seismic, cost, and environmental tradeoffs are being weighed against each other — on paper, in one document, ratepayers can read.
+Ask Zone 7 staff for a written explanation of how the seismic, cost, and environmental tradeoffs are being weighed against each other, in one document ratepayers can read.

-2. Ask for an independent estimate of what Zone 7's roughly $350 million share would fund if it were redirected to local alternatives: groundwater banking expansion, PFAS-cleared well capacity, and stormwater capture.
-I want the numbers in front of the board before any further increase is approved.
+- Ask for an independent comparison of what Zone 7's $443 million estimated share would fund if redirected to local alternatives: groundwater banking expansion, PFAS-cleared well capacity, and stormwater capture.
+I want the numbers in front of the board before any further funding increase is approved.